 Basic Knitting Project

 Scarves, while they are a logical beginner’s project, are also a bit daunting because they’re like a million feet long.
 Plus I think scarves might not be the most exciting thing for kids.
 Mine refuse to wear them.
+So do I, for that matter.

 So I came up with this felted bracelet project– it involves just enough knitting so they get familiar with the hand movements, but not so much that they lose interest and tuck it away in a corner under their bed.